JacobSNGoodwin/ranker-course/readme.md

 I hope it helps you and your friends to choose a movie to see, a vacation destination, or to find a place to eat without wasting so much time deliberating that your enthusiasm for going out utterly vanishes!

-Check out the [./tutorials/01-application-overview.md] to determine if you're interested!
+Check out the [Application Overview](./tutorials/01-application-overview.md) to determine if you're interested!

 ## Getting Started